 Innsbruck Stats & Facts

 History: Crankworx Innsbruck was announced as the fourth stop of the Crankworx World Tour in August of 2016.
-2020 will mark the fourth time the urban mountain city will play host to the best mountain biker’s in the world.

-Crankworx Innsbruck by the numbers (2018):
+Crankworx Innsbruck by the numbers (2020):